ChangePool/WorkplaceDAO/docs/SolutionApproach.md

 ### Executive Summary<a name="summary"></a>

+Beyond using a blockchain to accrue transactions reflecting numerical values, how may cryptoasset systems fundamentally help foster human behavior reflecting socially useful and meaningful human values?

 Most commonly, traditional organizational structures are hierarchical.
 Similarly, members in a labor union elect a centralized leadership.
 Decentralized Autonomous Organizations (DAOs) offer a model for decision making distributing voting rights across all members, typically with no central authority—only the will of the collective.

 Sustainability in business refers to a company's strategy and actions to reduce adverse environmental and social impacts resulting from business operations in a particular market.
 An organization’s sustainability practices are typically analyzed against environmental, social and governance (ESG) metrics.<sup><a href="#IBM">1</a></sup> DAOs have been heralded as the future of governance, unlocking a more egalitarian approach to decision making.
 Within an existing organization or workplace, DAO members may assume a share of duties and responsibilities usually associated with management levels.
 The relationship between DAOs and labor unions is complementary.